-This year at the AHSC, fairgoers will be treated to demos from top chefs from across the Bay Area.
-Here to showcase their talents are Sharon Nahm of E&O Asian Cuisine, Tim Archuleta of ICHI Suchi + NI Bar, Yong Dong “Tony” Wu of M.Y.
+This year at the AHSC, fair-goers will be treated to demos from top chefs from across the Bay Area.
+Here to showcase their talents are Sharon Nahm of E&O Asian Kitchen, Tim Archuleta of ICHI Sushi + NI Bar, Yong Dong “Tony” Wu of M.Y.
 China, Fred Tang and Wilfred Pacio from Spice Kit, and Thomas Weibull from the Clift Hotel.

-In September 2010, Tim Archuleta opened the doors to his first restaurant, ICHI Sushi, capping an almost two decades-long career as a sushi chef.
+In September 2010, Tim Archuleta opened the doors to his first restaurant, ICHI Sushi, capping an almost two-decade-long career as a sushi chef.
 ICHI Sushi garnered praise from The San Francisco Chronicle and Zagat, and has won Best in the Bay in five outlets.
-When he’s off the clock as executive chef of ICHI Sushi + NI Bar and ICHI Catering, Tim serves as a volunteer chef for the Center for Urban Education about Sustainable Architecture’s (CUESA) Sunday Supper and Summer Celebrations.
+When he’s off the clock as executive chef of ICHI Sushi + NI Bar and ICHI Catering, Tim serves as a volunteer chef for the Center for Urban Education about Sustainable Agriculture’s (CUESA) Sunday Supper and Summer Celebration.
 Archuleta supports and advocates CUESA’s mission for local, sustainable agriculture and fisheries.

-Sharon Nahm, chef at E&O Asian Cuisine, rekindled her love of cooking in college as a sweet (and savory) escape from studying.
-After a friend suggested she should turn take her hobby and “do this for a living somehow,” Nahm left college and enrolled in the California Cooking Academy.
-After taking a few chef jobs under various pastry chefs, she joined Kuleto’s Italian Restaurant as its executive sous chef.
-Today, the Korean born Nahm oversees the kitchen, staff, and menu at E&O Asian Cuisine.
+Sharon Nahm, chef at E&O Asian Kitchen, rekindled her love of cooking in college as a sweet (and savory) escape from studying.
+After a friend suggested she should turn take her hobby and “do this for a living somehow,” Nahm left college and enrolled in the California Culinary Academy in San Francisco.
+After taking a few chef jobs under various pastry chefs, she joined Kuleto’s Italian restaurant as its executive sous chef.
+Today, the Korean-born Nahm oversees the kitchen, staff and menu at E&O Asian Kitchen.

 Fred Tang and Wilfred Pacio

-Like many who take up the culinary arts, Fred Tang began cooking at an early age.
+Like many who take up culinary arts, Fred Tang began cooking at an early age.
 His father, a Chinese immigrant raised in Korea, opened his own restaurant in California.
-After graduating from the California Culinary Academy in San Francisco, Tang teamed up with Iron Chef victor Ron Seigel at The Dining Room at the Ritz Carlton.
+After graduating from the California Culinary Academy, Tang teamed up with Iron Chef victor Ron Siegel at The Dining Room at the Ritz-Carlton.
 Today, Tang, who earned a Top 30 Chefs Under 30 nod from Zagat, works with Spice Kit founder Wilfred Pacio.
-Pacio presides over Spice Kit’s operations, development, and expansion, and Tang serves as executive chef.
+Pacio utilizes his fine dining experience at The French Laundry and Per Se to create a fast casual experience that incorporates refined French technique with unfussy Asian flavors.
+Pacio presides over Spice Kit’s operations, development and expansion, and Tang serves as executive chef.

 “I always cooked,” recalls chef Thomas Weibull of the Clift Hotel, whose favorite childhood chore was to whip up meals for his three siblings.
 “I definitely clocked some time watching Julia Child.”
 After bringing his talents to different cities across the United States, Weibull finally settled in Northern California.
 In San Francisco, he took on prestigious positions as executive chef at Rubicon in the Financial District and executive chef at Plouf.
 He now serves as executive chef at the Clift Hotel, where he had the vision to turn Clift from restaurant service to a hotel food and beverage format.
 “There is so much going on,” Weibull says of Clift, “But in reality, what that means is that every day is a bigger thrill.”